-The April 2023 AOA water table is shown in Figure 11.
+The April 2024 AOA water table is shown in Figure 11.
 Similar to the case in 2014 and the following years, groundwater levels are higher upgradient relative to downgradient of the PRB.
 As before, the difference in upgradient and downgradient water levels results from reduced PRB permeability.
-GRO system pumping lowers the water table in the vicinity of the AOA extraction well that was operating during the measurement period (OR-07).
-Operation of the GRO system results in groundwater capture from an extensive region surrounding the pumping well (Figure 11).
+GRO system pumping lowers the water table in the vicinity of the AOA extraction wells that were operating during the measurement period (wells OR-02, OR-05, OR-06, and OR-07).
+Operation of the GRO system results in groundwater capture from an extensive region surrounding the pumping wells (Figure 11).
 Some groundwater still flows around the southern end of the PRB but at a reduced rate relative to 2014, due to pumping.
 Downgradient of the PRB, the water table shows groundwater flowing to the east.